Adhiraj-Singh/Popped/README.md

 # Popped
-**NOTE** optimzed and best run on internet explorer.
+**NOTE** optimzed and best run on microsoft edge/internet explorer.
 Extremely slow on other browsers.

 Opens pop on your default brower and allows user to burst virtual bubble wrap.
 Can reset when done.